 Diamonds are by far the biggest choice of jewelry when searching for the perfect gift for a significant other.
 Also, it happens to be one of the most expensive stones usually used to make beautiful pieces of jewelry.

-However, before purchasing any expensive diamond jewelry, it is important that you take note of some certain factors.
 Apart from being sure of what your partner would like, there are other key elements that you must take into consideration.

 The thing about diamond jewelry is that there are so many different variations in the market.
 There are, also, different cuts, which is why you need to carry out a lot of research before purchasing it.
 Without adequate research and findings, you might end up purchasing the wrong diamond piece without realizing.

 We encourage you to have enough reads here in the blog before you make your decision as there is a lot to covered about diamonds, and but the time-being, we will only focus on one thing here:

 VVS Clarity: What is it?
 Is it needed all times?
 And is it that important?

 Clarity is a measure of how “clean” the diamond is, diamonds are natural minerals and as such will often time have certain imperfections, such as small chips, “feathers”, or “clouds” in them, which may or may not affect the perceived beauty of the diamond